 This capability remains valuable in environments that rely on traditional virtualization platforms.

-How Simplyblock Fits into SAN-Based Storage Strategies
+How simplyblock Replaces SAN-Based Storage

 The Role of SANs in Evolving Storage Architectures